Dr. Donald Kennedy (1931-2020)

 Dr. Kennedy joined the Stanford faculty in 1960 and was president of the university from 1980 to 1992.
 Previously at Stanford, he was director of the Program in Human Biology (1973-1977), and chair of the Department of Biology (1964-1972).

-Dr. Kennedy is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
-He served on the National Commission for Public Service and the Carnegie Commission on Science, Technology and Government, and as a founding director of the Health Effects Institute.
-He currently serves as a director of the Carnegie Endowment for International Peace, and as co-chair of the National Academies’ Project on Science, Technology and Law.
+Dr. Kennedy was a member of the National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
+He served on the National Commission for Public Service and the Carnegie Commission on Science, Technology and Government, and was a founding director of the Health Effects Institute.
+He recently served as a director of the Carnegie Endowment for International Peace, and as co-chair of the National Academies’ Project on Science, Technology and Law.

 He received AB and PhD degrees in biology from Harvard University.